Education Research Current About VU Amsterdam NL

 • Deepening

-VU in Beweging under the attention of Kenniscentrum Sport & Bewegen
+VU in Beweging under the spotlight by Kenniscentrum Sport & Bewegen

-Kenniscentrum Sport & Bewegen has looked into the initiatives of VU in Beweging to get employees to sit less and move while working.
+Kenniscentrum Sport & Bewegen has looked into VU in Beweging's initiatives to get employees to sit less and move around during work.

-The knowledge center uses VU in Motion as a practical example for other organizations.
-Find out how this project was set up and get tips for organizing exercise activities for employees.
+The knowledge centre uses VU in Motion as a practical example for other organisations.
+Find out how this project was set up and get tips for organising exercise activities for employees.

 Read the entire publication here.